occitech/entretien-magento2/README.md

 * Get this git repository locally.
 * Start docker project : `make start`
 * Run composer install : `make composer install`
-  * When prompt ask for credentials for repo.magento.com, put your Magento public key as Username and private key as Password,
+  * When prompt ask for credentials for `repo.magento.com`, put your Magento public key as Username and private key as Password,
   * Then say `Y` to store these credentials in .composer/auth.json when you are asking for.
-- Import DB : `make mysql < magento.sql`
+- Import DB : `make mysql < magento.sql`.
+- Ajouter `127.0.0.1 magento.test` dans le fichier `hosts`.
-- Check if everything runs fine (passwords are in env/*.env).
+- Check if everything runs fine (passwords are in `env/*.env`).